flexera-public/rightscale_cookbooks/cookbooks/puppet/README.md

 * When using a RightScale ServerTemplate, place `puppet::install_client` recipe into your runlist to setup the Puppet Client.
-Set the address to connect to the Puppet Server.
+Set the address to connect to the Puppet Master.
 * Use the `puppet::setup_client_monitoring` recipe to add Puppet Client monitoring options to your dashboard "Monitoring" tab.